EWeinstein/EWeinstein.github.io/mlmol.md

   <img src="/images/MLMol_Fall_2025.png" alt="ML & Molecules Reading Group" style="max-width: 100%; height: auto; width: 500px;">
 </div>

 Machine learning and AI have transformed scientific data analysis.
 But the experiments that generate data are usually taken as given.
-Algorithmic guidance and control of scientific experiments could lead to much more efficient and scalable learning, enabling the next generation of scientific AI.
+Better algorithmic control of scientific experiments could lead to better learning, enabling the next generation of scientific AI.

 This semester, we will study the fundamental theory of experimental design.
 We'll read foundational statistical ideas about how to quantify the amount of information an experiment provides.
 We'll study emerging ML methods and algorithms for optimizing experimental designs.
 And we'll look at how these ideas are beginning to be applied in science, with a focus on protein design and engineering.
 Overall, our aim is to provide a background for researchers interested in advancing the frontier of ML-guided experimentation.